-- 21. This Manual outlines the steps which the Commissioner, their team or any appointed staff will normally take in assessing, investigating, and reporting on a complaint and the legislative and policy context for so doing. - 22.
-This Manual is intended for internal use only, is supplementary to, and should be read in conjunction with, other official (and publicly available) documents referred to within this document.
-However, as set out above, it is shared publicly in line with our commitment to accountability, honesty and transparency.
-This Manual will be reviewed, revised and republished on a quarterly basis to ensure that it reflects current policies and practice.
+- 33. This Manual outlines the steps that the Commissioner, the Standards Team, Appointments Team or any other ESC staff will normally take in assessing, investigating, and reporting on a complaint and the legislative and policy context for so doing. - 34.
+This Manual is intended for internal use only, is supplementary to and should be read in conjunction with, other official (and publicly available) documents.
+This Manual is shared publicly in line with our commitment to accountability, honesty and transparency.